-Now that we’re in Australia, our family usually give us cash for Christmas and they ask us to buy gifts for our kids from them (then I use Currency Fair to move the money over to Australia as cheaply as possible).
+Now that we’re in Australia, our family usually give us cash for Christmas and birthdays and they ask us to buy gifts for our kids from them (then I use Currency Fair to move the money over to Australia as cheaply as possible).
 If we still lived in the UK, the kids would end up swamped in plastic toys that would be broken by the end of the holidays.
-Now that we buy most of their gifts from people, we usually get them a few key presents gifts and then put the rest of the money towards experiences like wildlife park passes or days out.
-Gift It Now make it super easy for your family and friends to buy experiences like this.
+Now that we buy most of their gifts from people, we usually get the kids a few key presents gifts and then put the rest of the money towards experiences like wildlife park passes or days out.
+But Gift It Now make it super easy for your family and friends to buy experiences like this for you too.

-Our families aren’t (on the most part) the kind of people who shop online from shops they don’t know the stores and aren’t sure about postage.
-With Gift It Now, it’s a site that I trust and I can share it with my family and they can shop themselves for our gifts.
-This makes a huge difference to me as buying ALL THE GIFTS usually falls on my shoulders every Christmas.
-That’s a lot of gifts (three kids each needing gifts from us and both sets of our parents plus aunts, uncles, grandparents etc. = a lot of shopping for me!)
+Our families don’t like shopping online in Australia from the UK – they don’t know the stores and aren’t sure about postage.
+With Gift It Now, it’s a site that I trust and I can share it with my family and they can shop for our gifts.
+This makes a huge difference to me as buying ALL THE GIFTS and wrapping them all usually falls on my shoulders every Christmas.
+That’s a lot of gifts (three kids each needing gifts from us and both sets of our parents plus aunts, uncles, grandparents etc. = a lot of shopping and wrapping for me!)

 With Gift It Now, your family can buy you specific experiences or tour or attraction tickets in your city or they can buy you gift vouchers that you can use for an experience of your choice.
 They could choose to send you on a Brisbane Story Bridge Climb or on a day trip to Taronga Zoo or on a Mornington Peninsula Horse Ride – there are so many options!
 Gift It Now is also awesome if you’re looking for gifts for someone going travelling to Australia as it means you can buy them something special to do when they get to Australia.
 I know when we were backpacking we were on a tight budget so we’d have loved it it somebody had bought us some gift experiences or tour tickets in Australia.

 Leaving presents for someone emigrating to Australia

-There are so many gifts for people moving to Australia – from designer sunglasses to snazzy beach rugs, from Saltwater Sandals (I’d love the yellow pair in my stocking as I already own a red pair and they are super comfortable and I want to add some other colours to my collection next!) to buying your other half a Kindle Unlimited subscription (which I think is a genius gift!) to give them an endless catalogue of ebooks on their Kindle.
+There are so many gifts for people moving to Australia – from designer sunglasses to snazzy beach rugs, from Saltwater Sandals (I own some in yellow and in red – they are super comfortable and I want to add some other colours to my collection next!) to buying your other half a Kindle Unlimited subscription to give them an endless catalogue of ebooks on their Kindle.
 There are SO MANY IDEAS that won’t take up space in the moving container, so please don’t feel you have to give cash or chocolates!